 Read about what we learned from working with five Scottish communities to help them secure lower speed streets, including lessons for other areas and future projects.

 The chances of a pedestrian dying as a result of being struck by a motor vehicle decreases hugely at slower speed.

 1 in 40

-Communities like Dunbar in East Lothian have campaigned effectively for a 20mph limit in most of their town – and the local authority has worked with them to make this happen.
+Communities like Dunbar in East Lothian have campaigned effectively for a 20mph limit in most of their town, with the local authority who worked with them to make this happen.

 Our Lower Speed Communities project helps: